Spotting Fees A Tricky Game Even For Seasoned Fliers

 MAKING SENSE OF IT ALL

-Last year, when bag check fees became the norm, the US Transportation Department was concerned that airlines did not adequately notify travelers.
+Last year, when baggage check-in fees became the norm, the US Transportation Department was concerned that airlines did not adequately notify travellers.

 "It is important that carriers provide prominent and timely notice of these baggage policies and such changes," Samuel Podberesky, assistant general counsel for aviation enforcement and proceedings, said in a May 13 letter to airlines.

 Podberesky said this week, however, that he believes airlines are now largely compliant with rules on posting fee information.